The Historical Hiking Route in Jotunheimen

 We will visit some of the most well known DNT cabins in the area.
 Like Gjendesheim, Gjendebu, Torfinnsbu and Fundsbu.
 As well the privatly owned cabins at Memurbu.

-For all the details, information and pictures, take a look bellow.
+For all the details, information and pictures, take a look below.
 Make sure you book your experience now!
 Limited places sold on first come, first service basis.

 Accommodation, food and drinks: